AnthonnyyP/The-Maze/README.md

 A simple maze style game themed after the popular popular game of betrayal and trickery -- Among Us.
 The player begins at a certain start point and must work their way through the maze to find the exit point.

+It will be coded using HTML, CSS, and vanilla Javascript.

+---

+#### **_Future Updates_**:

 Definite possibility that there could be a timer of some sort to increase the level of difficult in the game.

-It will be coded using HTML, CSS, and vanilla Javascript.
+There will also be levels added with larger and trickier grids.

 ---